 First-party cookies

-These cookies come from websites that you directly visit in your browser.
+First-party cookies come from websites that you directly visit in your browser.
 They're used to improve your online user experience of each particular website.
 First-party cookies often store information relevant to the website you're visiting, such as what you’ve viewed in the past or your settings preferences.

 Third-party cookies